How (and Why) to Use Ruby Enumerators

-Ruby supports several ways of performing iterations, including loops and enumerators.
+Ruby on Rails supports several ways of performing iterations, including Ruby loops and enumerators.
 Out of the two, enumerators turn out to be the best alternative, fair and square.
 This is due to the simplicity offered by Ruby Enumerators when compared with various shortcomings associated with other methods.
 Before we dive in, let’s analyze loops once.

-Loops can be utilized to achieve almost anything with an array of data, but more often than not, they are not very easy to work with.
+Ruby loops can be utilized to achieve almost anything with an array of data, but more often than not, they are not very easy to work with.
 Here’s how you would print the data stored in an array in Ruby using loops:

-data = ['foo', 'bar', 'baz']
+data = [‘foo’, ‘bar’, ‘baz’]]

 This has a serious issue associated with it.
 If you would have used elem somewhere else in your code before the loop, this would update that variable with the last value iterated by the loop.
 This can become a cause of a lot of silly bugs, and so you might need to keep this caveat in mind whenever handling iteration through loops.
 Now let’s look at another alternative for iterating over arrays - Block.